TheVampireProgrammer/TheVampireProgrammer/README.md

 - 👀 I’m play in Halo 3
 - 🌱 I’m currently learning C#
 - 💞️ I’m looking to collaborate on: Nothing.
 I program by myself.
 - 📫 How to reach me: Please don't.
 I just like to be an independent programmer.
-If you want to learn more about one of my programs, ask your question about it in the bugs section of it.
+If you want to learn more about one of my respitories, ask your question about it in the issues section of it.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am excited for what I will program next.